 What’s the difference between red velvet cake and regular chocolate cake?

-Red velvet cake has a milder cocoa flavor and is typically paired with cream cheese frosting, while chocolate cake has a more intense chocolate flavor and can be served with various frostings.
+Red velvet has a milder cocoa taste and that tang from buttermilk, plus it’s usually paired with cream cheese frosting.
+Regular chocolate cake is richer in chocolate flavor and you can frost it with anything from buttercream to ganache.

 Can I make red velvet bundt cake ahead of time?